 Alignment with What Works Clearinghouse

-The CUBS framework reflects the instructional recommendations outlined in the What Works Clearinghouse practice guide for assisting students struggling with mathematics.
-Specifically, CUBS addresses three of the guide's core recommendations: teaching students to use a consistent set of steps to monitor their own problem-solving process, using visual representations to connect numbers to their real-world meaning, and building students' ability to recognize structural similarities across different problem types.
+The problem solving strategy reflects the instructional recommendations outlined in the What Works Clearinghouse practice guide for assisting students struggling with mathematics.
+Specifically, our framework addresses three of the guide's core recommendations: teaching students to use a consistent set of steps to monitor their own problem-solving process, using visual representations to connect numbers to their real-world meaning, and building students' ability to recognize structural similarities across different problem types.
 The WWC rates these recommendations with strong or moderate evidence, placing them among the most reliable practices available for math intervention.

 The Bottom Line